Skip to main content

 No. This report summarises when offers historically arrived for each band in 2024 and 2025.
 Your school's queue, your band and the number of declines that year can all shift timing.
 Use our live NSW Selective reserve list tracker for school-by-school history.

-From Braintree Coaching Australia reserve-list tracker records for the 2024 and 2025 rounds, cross-checked against NESA published status updates.
+From Braintree Coaching Australia reserve-list tracker records for the 2024 and 2025 rounds, cross-checked against NSW Department of Education published status updates.
 The underlying observation is cleared in our original-data inventory as selective-reserve-band-movement.

 Plan term-time logistics and backup school enrolment with the band timing ranges below, then follow the live tracker once you know your band and school.
 For how bands are assigned, see our NSW Selective reserve list and A–F bands explained guide.